allazaytseva/8-week-sql-challenge/Case Study #3: Foodie-Fi/Challenge Payment Question/README.md

 - ```RANK () OVER```to keep track of payment orders for each customer.

+There are over 4000 rows in this table, but here's a sneak peek:

 |customer_id|plan_id| payment_date| plan_name| amount| payment_order|
 |------|-----|----------|-------|----------|-----|
 |1 | 1 | 2020-08-08 | basic monthly | 9.90 | 1|